jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final))
   - **Erasing**: usually refers to a delete operation on media, leaving data remanence
   - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data; it's not very strong, and there's a chance that the data could be brought back
-  - **Purging**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools; often means getting rid of data in more reliable ways, like using a strong magnetic field (degaussing) to destroy data on storage devices(see below) -- although not considered acceptable for top secret data
+  - **Purging**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to multiple clearing passes combined with other tools; often means getting rid of data in more reliable ways, like using a strong magnetic field (degaussing) to destroy data on storage devices (see below) -- although not considered acceptable for top secret data; writing a series of 1s and 0s over media multiple times is a purging technique
   - **Destruction**: includes physically destroying media through shredding, burning, pulverizing, or incinerating, and also includes the use of strong encryption to logically destroy data; a surer way than even purging
   - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
-  - **Degaussing**: used on magentic media, removes data from tapes and magnetic hard drives; no affect on optical media or SSDs
+  - **Degaussing**: used on magnetic media, removes data from tapes and magnetic hard drives; no affect on optical media or SSDs
   - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods; destruction methods include incineration, crushing, shredding, and disintegration
-  - **Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for cloud storage
+  - **Cryptographic Erasure**: AKA crypto shredding, basically destroying encryption key; may be only secure method for cloud storage
   - **File carving**: computer forensics technique that recovers files from a storage device's raw data based on their structure and content, often used to recover files that are not indexed by the file system, such as those that are deleted, formatted, or encrypted; file carving is also a good method for recovering files if an entire directory is missing or corrupt

 ## [2.3](#23-provision-resources-securely-osg-9-chpt-16) Provision resources securely (OSG-9 Chpt 16)

-- The primary purpose of security operations practices is to safeguard assets such as information, systems, devices, facilities, and apps; these practices help to identify threats, vulnerabilities, and implement controls to reduce the risk to these asssets
+- The primary purpose of security operations practices is to safeguard assets such as information, systems, devices, facilities, and apps; these practices help to identify threats, vulnerabilities, and implement controls to reduce the risk to these assets
 - Implementing common security operations concepts, along with performing periodic security audits and reviews demonstrates a level of due care
 - **Need-to-know**: a principle that imposes the requirement to grant users access only to data or resources they need to perform assigned work tasks
 - **Least privilege**: a principle stating that subjects are granted only the privileges necessary to perform assigned work tasks and no more